Portal (series): Cave Johnson

 Cave Johnson was the founder and CEO of the fictional company Aperture Science.
 He is mentioned in some of the alternative reality game information associated with Portal in describing the history of the company, while his presence in Portal 2 is through pre-recorded messages (voiced by J.K.
 Simmons) played while the player-character explores the depths of Aperture Science.
 Based on in-game information, Johnson is shown to have grown frustrated and jealous of his competitors despite receiving significant funding for the company's technology achievements, and slowly lost his mind over the years until his death from moon dust poisoning.
-It is revealed in Aperture Desk Job through retroactive continuity that, shortly before his death, Johnson’s consciousness was transferred to a computer encased in a clay bust of his own head.
-Johnson instructs the player to end his suffering by shooting his power source with a newly-invented turret, but this fails as his backup power is activated.
-However, he plummets into the depths of the Aperture Science facility, where it is assumed he remains for the entirety of the Portal series.
+It is revealed in the spin-off game Aperture Desk Job through retroactive continuity that, shortly before his death, Johnson's consciousness was transferred to a computer encased in a giant clay bust of his own head.
+Johnson instructs the player to end his suffering by shooting his power source with a newly invented turret, but this fails when his backup power is activated.
+He instead plummets into the depths of the Aperture Science facility, where it is assumed he remains for the entirety of the Portal series.
+The canonicity of this event has been debated; lead writer Erik Wolpaw stated that Aperture Desk Job and other side projects in the franchise are currently not canon, but noted they could eventually become canon if incorporated into a mainline Portal game.